Obesity

 Obesity research at Garvan

-At the Garvan Institute, we examine the impact of genetic and environmental factors on body fat, its distribution and how this impacts overall health.
-We're examining how weight loss improves diabetes and related diseases; the role of brown fat and the gut microbiome, as well as the power and function of exercise and the impact of bariatric surgery.
+At Garvan, we’re investigating the impact of genetic and environmental factors on body fat, its distribution and how this impacts overall health.
+We're examining how weight loss improves diabetes and related diseases, the role of the gut microbiome in patient responses to treatments, as well as how blocking a specific receptor of the molecule neuropeptide Y might prevent weight gain.
+In addition, our researchers are working to identify genetic variations that cause obesity, both to develop improved, targeted treatments and to identify those at risk of developing this disease, to provide preventative healthcare.